Perturbative Renormalisation Group Improved Black Hole Solution and its Quasinormal Modes: Summary and Conclusion

 Our study primarily focuses on the effects on QNMs arising from small higher-order corrections to GR due to RG improvement.
 Such corrections, obtained through RG improvement, can encode tiny QG effects.
 Studying BH observables such as QNMs can provide a probe to test these QG effects.
-This work can be extended to other observables, such as the BH shadow and Quasi-Periodic Oscillations (QPO).
+The present work can be extended in several directions.
+In particular, it would be interesting to investigate electromagnetic and gravitational perturbations of the RG-improved BH solution and compare their QNM spectra with the scalar case considered here.
+Since the RG- induced corrections modify the near BH geometry, further studies of BH shadows, photon sphere properties, and gravitational lensing can provide additional insight into the model.
+Moreover, extensions to rotating BH spacetimes and the study of Quasi Periodic Oscillations (QPOs) can provide a deeper understanding of RG-improved QG effects.
+In recent years, detailed studies of QPOs in various spherically symmetric BH spacetimes, including Sen BHs \cite{1qpo}, regular BHs \cite{2qpo}, modified gravity motivated geometries \cite{3qpo}, and BH solution with Gauss-Bonnet trace anomaly \cite{OB3} have demonstrated the potential of QPO observations to constrain BH parameters and probe deviations from classical GR.
+Further, investigating the impact of these corrections on GW ringdown modes and constraining the parameters of the model using future high-precision observations would be an interesting future direction of the present work.
 Overall, this study contributes to the understanding of low-energy QG effects and offers valuable insights for future research.